lmingarelli/JBubbleBobble/README.md

 `GameController.java` is the managing class of the controller package.
 It plays a crucial role as the link between the view and the model, ensuring that the Observer-Observable mechanism is initialized between the model and controller/view.
 It also manages keyboard input mapping and the class dedicated to sound effects.

 `PlayersRecord.java` handles reading and writing player data from an external XML file.
 During the first phase of the game (the nickname entry), if a nickname is not present in the file, it is created; otherwise, its data is retrieved from the XML.
 At the end of each game, the best score is updated in real-time and is immediately visible on the user page.
+The leaderboard is also updated with the player's current best score.
 Upon exiting the window, all player data is saved to the XML.
 <br/>